 To get a close-up look at the “Self-Teacher,” check out a review from polyglot Alexander Arguelles.

 Although it comes from a time when textbooks were limited in terms of what resources they could provide learners, the “Self-Teacher” really does its darndest to be a simplified but complete learning system.
 It keeps things context- and dialogue-heavy, letting you progress naturally while sneaking in bits of grammar along the way.

 Of course, you’ll still ideally want to supplement the “Self-Teacher” with audio and more modern learning materials.

 If the idea of using an older textbook in the first place makes you uncomfortable, check out Natasha Alexandrova’s “Russian Step by Step,” a modern book that’s somewhat similar to the “Self-Teacher.”
 It’ll help you avoid the dated Soviet-era references and will give you downloadable native audio to boot.
 It’s pricier, though, so you’ll have to weigh the pros and cons and decide what’s right for you.

-Also, either of these options will combine with FluentU for the perfect mix of structure and authentic, immersive Russian learning.
+Also, either of these options will combine with FluentU for a mix of structure and immersive Russian learning.

-The “Self-Teacher” might be one of the best (and most time-tested) Russian textbooks out there but, of course, looking further is fun.
+The “Self-Teacher” might be one of the best (and most time-tested) Russian textbooks out there, but obviously there’s plenty of other choices.
 Besides, you can always stand to know more about what learning options are out there, right?